AdobeDocs/analytics.en/help/import/data-connectors/dfa-data-connector-analytics/dfa-data-connector-analytics.md

 Once the data arrives, or takes too long, it fires the hit to the Adobe tracking servers (3).

-The Integrate module is a special core Adobe JavaScript module which causes the Adobe image beacon to delay, waiting on a 3rd party request for a specific amount of time (`s.maxDelay`). `s.maxDelay` defines how long the Integrate module will wait for data from the DFA Floodlight Server before firing the image tag to the visitor’s browser.
+The Integrate module is a special core Adobe JavaScript module which causes the Adobe image beacon to delay, waiting on a 3rd party request for a specific amount of time (`s.maxDelay`). `s.maxDelay` defines how long the Integrate module will wait for data from the DFA Floodlight Server before firing the image tag to the visitor's browser.
 This behavior is important so that basic visitor data is still collected, even when the DFA Floodlight Servers are down or heavily loaded.
 If the Floodlight data arrives before `s.maxDelay` has expired, the Adobe tracking data will be fired immediately, and will contain the additional DFA data.

 When a timeout occurs, the page code can specify an Adobe Reports & Analytics Event to be used as a Timeout Event.
 This event is useful when diagnosing problems with the integration, or when adjusting `s.maxDelay`.
 In cases where there are excessive timeouts, increase `s.maxDelay`. `s.maxDelay` can be set too high, however, in which cases visitors could have the potential of leaving the site prior to the `s.maxDelay` timer expiring. .